 - b.
-Could light or glare from the finished project be a safety hazard or interfere with views?
-No. - c.
+Could light or glare from the finished project be a safety hazard or interfere with views? $$\mathrm{No}$$ - c.
 What existing off-site sources of light or glare may affect your proposal?
-None. - d.
-Proposed measures to reduce or control light and glare impacts, if any: N/A
+None known of - d.
+Proposed measures to reduce or control light and glare impacts, if any: None proposed c.
+Proposed measures to reduce or control impacts on recreation, including recreation opportunities to be provided by the project or applicant, if any: